Azure/azure-powershell/src/Resources/Policy.Autorest/docs/Get-AzPolicyDefinition.md

 ```

 ## DESCRIPTION
-The **Get-AzPolicySetDefinition** cmdlet gets a collection of policy set definitions or a specific policy set definition identified by name or ID.
+The **Get-AzPolicyDefinition** cmdlet gets a collection of policy set definitions or a specific policy set definition identified by name or ID.

 ## EXAMPLES